 The cooler months are the best time to go when you are more likely to spot a manatee as they seek the warmer waters of the springs.
 November 15th-March 31st is considered ‘manatee season’ in the Crystal River and Homosassa Springs area.

 What to know before you go swimming with manatees

 Crystal River and Homosassa are the only areas in North America where you can legally swim with and passively observe manatees in their natural habitat.
-However, since manatees are protected by federal and state law, it’s a good idea to review these rules with your kids before you go.
+However, since manatees are protected by federal and state law, it’s a good idea to review the rules with your kids before you go. (see the next section)